EBZebra/docs/edge/source/guide/configreference.md

 	<LogWarning value="1"/>

 ### LogInfo
-Enables or Disables the logging of INFORMATION messages generated by the Enterprise Browser.
-If we set this to 1, it enables the following levels i.e. Info, Warning & Error, even if Warning or Error levels is not set to 1.
+Controls the logging of INFORMATION messages generated by the Enterprise Browser.
+If set to 1, enables Info, Warning and Error logging (Overrides LogWarning and/or LogError settings; can be overridden by LogUser).

 **Possible Values**